-The SFS Concert Committee has over 20 members.
-Valerie Cohen and Dennis Galvin are our chairpersons, Sandy Macdonald is our Treasurer.
+The SFS Concert Committee has a core of around a dozen committed volunteers and concert producers.
+Valerie Cohen and Dennis Galvin are the current chairpersons, Sandy Macdonald is our Treasurer.
 We meet most months to plan new concerts.
 Come and join us and you can help produce concerts for your favorite folk artists.
 In many cases, the concert won’t happen unless you do it.
 We’re a friendly bunch and we’ve worked out a pretty good system for producing and publicizing concerts.
 Any member of the SFS is welcome to join in.

 Here’s how it works.
 If you’re a newcomer, you can learn best by assisting another producer first — that way you can learn the ropes.
 We welcome volunteers.
-Once you are confident that you know how it works, you can start by producing a small coffee house concert.
 We’ll help you learn and have fun producing concerts.

 Here’s an idea of what’s involved in producing a concert.

 - Book the artist, and follow up to make sure they have all details of the concert

 - Book the venue (most concerts are at the Phinney Center, with dates reserved)